Booking.com: best prices

 Attractions close to Perugia

 After enjoying the art of Perugia we suggest you travel to the Chiana valley to Lake Trasimene.
 This lake was made famous in history because it was here that Hannibal (247-182 BC) defeated the Romans.
-Lake Trasimene was historically called "the lake of Perugia", demonstrating its importance to the city.
+Lake Trasimene was historically called "the lake of Perugia", a tribute to its importance to the city.

 Your visit to the lake is also a good time to sample the traditional cuisine of Perugia, which is strongly linked to the Etruscan and Roman civilizations.
-Among the typical dishes, we suggest the "torta al testo" (a cake of flour, water and olive oil) and various recipes based on local truffles.
+Among the typical dishes we suggest you sample the "torta al testo" (a cake of flour, water and olive oil) and various recipes based on local truffles.